 Assuming you are using two Apps,

-your-app-stage, you can setup two deployment files with named:
+your-app-stage, you can set up two deployment files with names:

 fortrabbit.your-app-stage.yml.
 This way, you can have both deployment files in a single repo but which one is to be used is determined by the App you deploy to.

 The need for a pre script is rare, but if you use private repositories over SSH (i.e. rather than

 github-oauth) and are concerned about a (highly unlikely) MITM attack, you can add a simple pre script as follows: